-Peruse a selection of handcrafted journals and leather accessories at Bynd Artisan, or make a fashion statement with the elegant designs from In Good Company.
-Peckish shoppers can drop by Food Opera@ION Orchard—located in the mall’s basement—for a quick meal, or Violet Oon for Peranakan* classics.
+For lovingly-crafted local wares, you can peruse a selection of handcrafted journals and leather accessories at Bynd Artisan, or make a fashion statement with the elegant designs from In Good Company.

 TANGS—located just across the road— is one of the island’s most established department store, stocking everything from kitchen appliances and homeware to perfumes and cosmetics.